NnSwiftPlayground/AlertViewModifiersDemo/README.md

 - Show a simple alert with a button.
 - Customize alert content beyond a basic message.
-- Collect user input (e.g., text fields) inside an alert.
+- Collect user input (using text fields) inside an alert.

 Manually managing `isPresented` booleans and duplicating `.alert` logic across views makes code harder to maintain.